bseltz-cohesity/scripts/python/maintenance/README.md

                  -endtime '2025-01-11 05:00:00`
 ```

-To end maintenance mode on a source:
+To end maintenance mode now on a source:

 ```bash
 ./maintenance.py -v mycluster \